 |

-This blog showed you how to use Apache Spark from an external (non-Databricks) processing engine to securely perform CRUD operations on your Delta tables registered in a Databricks Unity Catalog metastore, using UC’s open source REST APIs.
-We also looked at how you can read your UniForm Iceberg tables registered in Databrick UC using the Iceberg REST API.
-Try out Unity Catalog’s open APIs today to access and process your data securely from any external engine using Apache Spark!
+This blog showed you how to use Apache Spark from an external (non-Databricks) processing engine to securely perform CRUD operations on your Delta and Managed Iceberg tables registered in a Databricks Unity Catalog metastore, using UC’s open source REST APIs and Iceberg REST Catalog (IRC) APIs.
+We also looked at how you can read your UniForm Iceberg tables registered in Databricks UC using the Iceberg REST Catalog (IRC) API.
+Try out Unity Catalog’s Open APIs and Iceberg REST Catalog (IRC) APIs today to access and process your data securely from any external engine using Apache Spark.

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.